NLAFET/SyLVER/README.md

 [![Documentation Status](https://readthedocs.org/projects/sylver/badge/?version=latest)](https://sylver.readthedocs.io/en/latest/?badge=latest)

 SyLVER is a sparse direct solver for symmetric systems which may be either positive-definite or indefinite.

-It implements DAG-based algorithms that enable an efficient exploitation of multicore architectures and heterogeneous GPU-accelerated systems.
+The implementation uses a DAG-based algorithms that enable an efficient exploitation of multicore CPU architectures and GPU-accelerated systems.

 The code has been developed in the context of the EU H2020 [NLAFET](http://www.nlafet.eu/) project.
 The parallel implementation relies on the [StarPU](http://starpu.gforge.inria.fr/) runtime system developed and maintained by the STORM team at Inria Bordeaux